forbole/careers/README.md

 ### How we work

 We are an early-stage startup with worldwide tractions.
 Joining us at this stage means you will be one of the early co-builders of a rising startup of a rising ecosystem in a rising industry.
 We have a strong sense of decentralization and diversity.
 There is no micro-management.
-Every teammate accomplish the milstomes on her or his own initiative.
+Every teammate accomplishes the milstomes on her or his own initiative.
 We work as a distributed team across the globe by using tools such as GitHub and Zoom.

 ### Current job openings